 Get a zero depreciation plan: If you get the zero-depreciation add-on plan with your Car insurance, you can claim for the deducted amount for the depreciation.

 Depending on the brand and model of a car, its depreciation value differs.
-Thus, we can say that a car losses its value at different rate as per its brand or model.
-However, with the help of a car depreciation calculator, you can find out whether the value of your car would be more or less beyond a specific period of time.
+Thus, we can say that a car losses its value at different rates as per its brand or model.
+However, with the help of a car depreciation calculator India, you can find out whether the value of your car would be more or less beyond a specific period of time.

 Further, be it for buying a new car or selling an existing one, it is important to take into account the depreciation factors.
 And by using a depreciation calculator, it becomes easy to calculate the probable resale worth of your vehicle.
 Here, it is important to keep in mind that depreciation slows down with the age of a car.

 Browse Mahindra PayBima Blogs to read interesting posts related to Health Insurance, Car Insurance, Bike Insurance, Term Life Insurance, and Investment section.
 You can visit Mahindra PayBima to Buy Insurance Online.

 A lot of things affect the depreciation of a car in a year.
 Normally, the value of a car depreciates around 15%-18% in a given year.

 If you want to estimate how much value your car has lost, simply subtract the car's current fair market value from its purchase price, minus any sales tax or fees, you will get the value of your car.

 There is no particular rule to confirm a per mile car depreciation cost, and it differs from vehicle to vehicle.
 Car depreciate cost per mile is actually the average annual depreciation cost divided by the average number of miles you will drive the vehicle per year.
 So, you can use this way to calculate your car depreciation per mile.